-As helpful as these labels can be, they can sometimes be misleading or leave out vital information and the FDA is proposing some much needed changes to the facts regulated on the nutrition facts labels to be even more helpful to consumers.
-This new makeover to the nutrition facts label will focus on different aspects of food content and delete useless content.
+As helpful as these labels can be, they can sometimes be misleading or leave out vital information.
+In 2016 the FDA made changes to the facts regulated on the nutrition facts labels to be even more helpful to consumers.
+This new makeover to the nutrition facts label focused on different aspects of food content and removing useless content.

 Changes to Serving Sizes on the Nutrition Facts Label

 The current nutritional fact labels can list some pretty unrealistic serving sizes and be vague of actual serving sizes.
-So the new proposed changes would include serving sizes as people would actually eat, not what a bird would.
-Some companies trying to make their products seem more health conscious would list tiny serving sizes in order to make the calories per serving smaller and attract more consumers looking to cut down on their calorie intake.
+So the changes included serving sizes that people would actually eat.
+Some companies trying to make their products seem more health conscious would list tiny serving sizes in order to make the calories-per-serving smaller and attract more consumers looking to cut down on their calorie intake.

-The new serving sizes would actually be listed as their measurement.
+The new common-metric serving sizes are now listed as their measurement.
 For example, instead of it reading amount per serving it would read amount per cup or per tablespoon.

-The new proposed changes would also include the amount of calories for the whole package.
+The changes also included the amount of calories for the whole package.
 For example, a 20 ounce soda might label the calories per 8 ounce serving.
-With the new label the consumer would see not only the calories in 8 ounces of this soda but in the entire bottle.
+With the new label the consumer would see not only the calories in 8 ounces of this soda, but also, total calories in the bottle.
 This is helpful because many people would drink the whole bottle, not just a cupful.

 Changes to Fat Content on the Nutrition Facts Label